Said Roberto’s new venture at Enssaro Café

 Roberto came to California two years ago and worked as the chef and manager of the Rimy Mediterranean Grill.
 He didn’t like the neighborhood, so when the opportunity arose to cook at Enssaro Café on Grand Avenue, he took it.

-Click through the slideshow above to see a photo essay of Roberto’s life and cooking.
+Click through the images below a photo essay of Roberto’s life and cooking.